- Planning, Policy & Assessment

 Valley Retriever (service around the mid-Willamette Valley, the Coast, and Bend)

-For general transportation and parking information, please see the OSU Transit and Parking Services website.
+For general transportation and parking information, please see the OSU Transportation Services website.

 Coming to campus in an electric vehicle (EV) and want to charge up?
 Please contact us!

-University Housing and Dining Services (UHDS) try to make their activities and services as sustainable as possible.
-To see what UHDS is doing in their facilities, which include the dining centers, please see their sustainability page.
+University Housing and Dining Services (UHDS) tries to make their activities and services as sustainable as possible.
+To see what UHDS is doing in their facilities, which include three large dining centers, please see their sustainability page.